 December will be the moment of truth.
 You must sell by the end of the year.
 With your updated tax projection, you can decide if selling makes the most sense for you.

 It is important to properly record your basis to avoid getting double taxed on incentive stock options that are exercised and sold in the same year.
 You are selling to lower your taxes.
 Make sure you get the full benefit by properly recording your basis and adjusting the basis on your tax return if needed.

 Don’t let cash from the sell of your incentive stock options sit idly in your bank or brokerage account.
 Put that money to work.

 Stock options are a big part of your investment plan.
 Once you sell, you need to know how to reinvest the proceeds so that your investments continue to support your goals.

 - Plan for the tax bill

 No matter if it is the alternative minimum tax or the ordinary income tax, with your great tech salary, exercising or selling those incentive stock options is very likely going to create an April 15 tax bill.
 Plan now and set aside the funds you will need in advance.

 Get Started Today

-Planning for stock options and taxes is hard, but the potential tax savings are huge.
+Planning for stock options and taxes is hard, but the potential tax savings of avoiding AMT on ISO stock options are huge.
 We can make it easy.
 Start by scheduling a call today.